 Beef Wellington can seem a little overwhelming to make, but we have made it very easy!
-This simple beef wellington recipe will feed your friends and family, and leave them full and delightfully satisfied.
-If you haven't had beef wellington, you're in for a treat and our truffles will take it to the next level!
+This simple Beef Wellington recipe, with Truffletopia White Truffle Sauce, will feed your friends and family, and leave them full and delightfully satisfied.
+If you haven't had Beef Wellington, you're in for a treat and our truffle sauces will take it to the next level!

 4-6 filet mignon cuts, sliced about 1 inch each

 2 sheets puff pastry, I use premade puff pastry

 1 stick of butter for cooking the filets and mushrooms, use 1 tbsp at a time, as needed